Danielle Green smiling with long brown hair parted down the middle wearing a white button up shirt

 Join us for an enlightening evening as Lucy Ziegler shares her expertise, providing invaluable insights and practical strategies to enhance your approach to tackling challenges.

-THURS · April 18th, 2024
+THURS · April 18, 2024

-Herding the cats with Service blueprinting
+Herding cats with Service blueprinting

 In any human experience-centered program, bringing vision to optimized execution requires continuous cross-functional alignment and collaboration, which often falls apart!
 Nan will discuss how she has used Service Blueprinting as a key framework to drive alignment in complex organizations.